A population-based approach to background discrimination in particle physics: Conclusions and outlook

 \section{Conclusions and outlook}

-This contribution has presented a feasibility study for a novel approach to background discrimination in particle physics that builds on a population-based view of events from high-energy particle collisions.
-Collections of particles are here treated as mixtures of subpopulations associated with different physics processes, and numerical methods well established in statistics for mixture model decomposition are used to assign individual particles a probability for them to originate from a hard scattering of interest as opposed to background.
-This application of the Gibbs sampler to a classification problem at the particle level allows the development of a flexible suite of tools to estimate background properties directly from the data, e.g. to obtain PDF shapes without relying on templates obtained from high-statistics control samples and without assuming predefined functional forms.
+This contribution has presented an initial investigation of a novel approach to background discrimination in particle physics that builds on a population-based view of high-energy particle collision events.
+Collections of particles are treated as mixtures of subpopulations associated with different physics processes.
+Sampling techniques related to statistical mixture decomposition models are used to assign individual particles a probability for them to originate from a hard scattering of interest as opposed to background associated with low-energy strong interactions.
+This application of the proposed algorithm to a classification problem at the particle level has been pursued with the prospective goal of developing a suite of tools to estimate signal and background properties from individual events at the LHC.
+For instance, a major objective is to obtain estimates of PDF shapes from the data without relying exclusively on templates from high-statistics control samples and without assuming predefined functional forms.

-This study has highlighted strength and limitations of the algorithm operated in supervised and unsupervised mode, and a possible combination has been proposed to reduce bias.
-In general, systematic uncertainties associated with the use of the Gibbs sampler will have to be evaluated in the context of a given analysis.
+This study has highlighted strengths and limitations of the algorithm operated in different configurations.
+In general, systematic uncertainties associated with the use of the algorithm will have to be evaluated in the context of a specific analysis.

-Understanding in detail how the classification performance of the algorithm in different configurations compares to existing techniques will require further study, as will the possible development of subsequent versions optimized in terms of execution time building on the inherent parallelizability of the Gibbs sampler.
+Detailed understanding of how the classification performance in different configurations compares to existing techniques will also require further study, as will the possible development of subsequent versions optimized in terms of execution time, building on the inherent parallelizability of the algorithm.

-As anticipated, the total number of particles in the Monte Carlo data set used in this study is in line with typical charged particle multiplicities at the LHC corresponding to operating conditions as of July 2011.
-For this reason, the results presented in this article are a promising starting point for futher development, with a view to building dedicated software tools based on the Gibbs sampler for intensive offline analysis of individual interesting events at the LHC.
+As anticipated, the total number of particles in the Monte Carlo input data set used in this study is in line with typical charged particle multiplicities at the LHC corresponding to operating conditions as of July 2011, when this analysis was performed.
+For this reason, the results presented in this article are a promising starting point for futher development, with a view to building dedicated software tools for intensive offline analysis of individual events at the LHC.